 Best Activities in Croatia for Couples

+Croatia is a great destination for couples, with plenty of romantic activities to choose from.
 A Deluxe Balcony Cruise around Croatia is one of the most romantic things a couple can do, packed with majestic scenery, immersive activities, and fine food and wine.
-Add in intriguing walking tours, fascinating historic sites, and attractive national parks, you’ll find Croatia a truly unbeatable destination.
+Add in walking tours, fascinating historic sites, and stunning national parks, and you’ll find Croatia a truly unbeatable destination.

 Romantic Rovinj is a standout on the Istrian peninsula with a beautifully preserved old quarter that includes colorful buildings pained in Habsburg pastels and Venetian reds linked by narrow cobbled streets.
 Its harbor is known as the “cradle of the sea,” so called by ancient mariners as the archipelago of islands that stretch from the city to Vrsar helped protected the water.
 It’s also an ideal base for exploring the up-and-coming Tuscany-like region of Istria and its many hilltop villages, but you’ll want to be sure and return by dusk to catch a sunset.
 Head to the pier that stretches directly from the old town or to the harbor, where you’ll have a stunning view of the bell tower and old town too.